 From: Courtney Arbour, Director, Workforce Development Division

-Subject: Educational Outcomes for Adult Education and Literacy
+Subject: Educational Outcomes for Adult Education and Literacy—Update

 PURPOSE:

-To provide Adult Education and Literacy (AEL) grantees with information and guidance on the performance requirements for educational outcomes under the Workforce Innovation and Opportunity Act (WIOA), including requirements related to Measurable Skill Gains (MSG), credential attainment, and Post-Exit Educational Enrollment.
+To provide Adult Education and Literacy (AEL) grantees with information and guidance on the performance requirements for educational outcomes under the Workforce Innovation and Opportunity Act (WIOA), including requirements related to Measurable Skill Gains (MSGs), Credential Attainment, and Post-Exit Educational Enrollment.

-This AEL Letter:
+This updated AEL Letter:

+revises guidance related to Coenrollment;

-defines terms related to performance accountability under WIOA;
+defines or revises terms related to performance accountability under WIOA;

-identifies the MSG options that are applicable for Program Year 2017–2018 (PY’17–’18); and
+identifies the allowable MSG options for Basic Education and Workforce Training, when they are part of an Integrated Education and Training (IET) program, that are applicable for Program Year 2018–2019 (PY’18–’19); and

-identifies the credential attainment measures for high school equivalency (HSE) and postsecondary program completion.
+clarifies requirements for measuring IET programs to ensure documentation of Basic Education and Workforce Training competencies.

 RECISSIONS:

-None
+AEL Letter 01-18

 BACKGROUND:

 WIOA §116 establishes performance accountability indicators and performance reporting requirements to assess the effectiveness of the six core WIOA programs in achieving positive workforce and educational results for program participants.
 WIOA supports the alignment of performance-related definitions and indicators, thereby facilitating comparable data collection and integrated reporting across the programs and program-specific requirements.

-Requirements related to the implementation and operation of the performance accountability system are described under WIOA §116, including implementing joint regulations in 20 CFR Part 677 (and reprinted in 34 CFR Parts 361 and 463).
-The WIOA common reporting specifications were initially developed by the US Department of Labor (DOL) and the US Department of Education (ED) and approved by the US Office of Management and Budget in June 2016 and then with modifications in March 2018.
+Requirements related to the implementation and operation of the performance accountability system are described in WIOA §116, including implementing joint regulations in 20 CFR Part 677 (reprinted in 34 CFR Parts 361 and 463).
+The WIOA common reporting specifications were initially developed by the US Department of Labor (DOL) and the US Department of Education (ED), approved by the US Office of Management and Budget in June 2016, and modified in March 2018.

-ED’s Office of Career, Technical, and Adult Education (OCTAE) Program Memorandum 17-2, revised on August 23, 2017, provides sub-regulatory guidance on the performance accountability requirements for WIOA Title II, also known as the Adult Education and Family Literacy Act (AEFLA).
-The guidance provided in Program Memorandum 17-2 corresponds to the guidance provided in DOL Training and Employment Guidance Letter 10-16; the only difference is that the unique cover letters written by ED and DOL affect the pagination.
+ED’s Office of Career, Technical, and Adult Education (OCTAE) Program Memorandum 17-2, revised on August 23, 2017, and entitled, “Performance Accountability Guidance for Workforce Innovation and Opportunity Act (WIOA) Title I, Title II, Title III, and Title IV Core Programs,” provides sub-regulatory guidance on the performance accountability requirements for WIOA Title II, also known as the Adult Education and Family Literacy Act (AEFLA).
+The guidance provided in Program Memorandum 17-2 corresponds to the guidance provided in DOL Training and Employment Guidance Letter 10-16, Change 1, which has the same title as the OCTAE memorandum; the only difference is that the unique cover letters written by ED and DOL affect the pagination.

-Augmenting joint federal guidance, ED’s NRS Technical Assistance Guide for Performance Accountability under the Workforce Innovation and Opportunity Act (NRS Guide) provides additional guidance on AEL performance accountability.
-TWC uses the NRS Guide and related federal and state guidance to update the TWC AEL Assessment Guide (Assessment Guide), which must be approved by ED, a process that takes several months.
+ED’s NRS Technical Assistance Guide for Performance Accountability under the Workforce Innovation and Opportunity Act (NRS Guide) provides additional guidance on AEL performance accountability and augments the joint federal guidance.
+Each year, as required by ED, TWC uses the NRS Guide and related federal and state guidance to update the TWC AEL Assessment Guide (Assessment Guide), which must be approved by ED.
 In the interim, TWC has published this AEL Letter to provide more immediate guidance.
-This AEL Letter is updated or rescinded once ED approves the new Assessment Guide.

-Expanded Options, Expanded Consideration
+This AEL Letter is updated with revised guidance for implementation beginning July 1, 2018.
+Guidance in this AEL Letter is being incorporated into the PY’18–’19 Assessment Guide, which will include more detailed technical assistance on implementing the educational outcome measures described in this AEL Letter.

+Expanded Options for AEL Staff to Consider

-WIOA greatly expands performance options to match available AEL activities.
+WIOA greatly expands performance options to match allowable AEL activities.
 MSG and Credential Attainment options support targeted measurement of college readiness and transition, Postsecondary Education or Training, and customized employer-based services.
-Instructors and data managers must clearly understand which performance options are most appropriate to measure activities related to participants’ goals and programs of study so that they can plan and monitor services and performance accordingly.
+Instructors and performance accountability leads are required to clearly understand which performance options are most appropriate to measure activities related to participants’ goals and programs of study so that they can plan and monitor services and performance accordingly.
 Additionally, it is important that participants are aware of the program’s plan for measuring their accomplishments.